Kering's shares climb after luxury goods group posts higher Q1 sales

+Retail & ConsumerKering's shares climb after luxury goods group posts higher Q1 sales

-PARIS, April 21 (Reuters) - Shares in French luxury goods group Kering, whose brands include Gucci, rose on Wednesday after Gucci’s revenues rebounded strongly in the first quarter.
+Shares in French luxury goods group Kering (PRTP.PA), whose brands include Gucci, rose on Wednesday after Gucci's revenues rebounded strongly in the first quarter. read more

-Kering shares were up 1.1% in early session trading, among the top performers on France’s benchmark CAC-40 index.
+Kering shares were up 1.1% in early session trading, among the top performers on France's benchmark CAC-40 index (.FCHI).

 Kering's overall first quarter revenues reached 3.89 billion euros ($4.7 billion), up 25.8% when stripping out exchange rate swings and acquisitions, while Gucci's sales beat the consensus of analysts' forecasts.